MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 > [!NOTE]
 > If you are using [Windows Terminal Preview](https://aka.ms/terminal-preview) and want to customize commands in the command palette, additional information can be found on the [Command palette page](./../command-palette.md).

-You can create custom actions inside Windows Terminal that give you control of how you interact with the terminal using your keyboard.
+You can create custom actions inside Windows Terminal that give you control of how you interact with the terminal.
+These actions will automatically be added to the command palette.

 ## Action formats